-This watershed plan was developed in accordance with the principles and recommendations set out by the Clayoquot Sound Scientific Panel to guide planning for sustainable ecosystem management in Clayoquot Sound.
+This watershed plan was developed in accordance with the principles and recommendations set out by the Scientific Panel on Sustainable Forest Practices in Clayoquot Sound to guide planning for sustainable ecosystem management in Clayoquot Sound.
 It does not apply to provincial parks, Indian Reserves, federal lands, or private land.

 The purpose of the plan is to map and designate the areas that will be set aside as reserves to protect a range of forest values.
 The plan also maps and designates the harvestable area - that is, the land that falls outside of reserves and on which sustainable forest harvesting can take place.
-Within the harvestable area, special management zones are identified which require that certain conditions and limitations be imposed on harvesting and other management activities in order to maintain special and sensitive values, including scenic, recreation, tourism and ecosystem values.
+Within the harvestable area, special management zones are identified.
+In these areas, certain conditions and limitations are imposed on harvesting and other management activities in order to maintain special and sensitive values including scenic, recreation, tourism and ecosystem values.